 Thur., Apr 4 @ 6 pm

-The Rusty Patch Bumble Bee, native to the Midwest, has recently been declared an endangered species.
-The Peoria area has been chosen as a target area for increasing the Rusty Patch population.
-Biologist Andrew Diallesandro will discuss the efforts of the US Fish and Wildlife Service in this area and what you can do to help.
+The Rusty Patch Bumble Bee has recently been declared an endangered species.
+Mike Miller, Supervisor of Environmental and Interpretive Services with Peoria Park District will discuss conservation efforts in this area and what you can do to help.

 Photographing Pollinators as Citizen Scientists